xtrymind/comvert/README.md

 comvert
 =====
-A quick bash script to batch convert digital Comic Books to differnt formats.
+A quick bash script to batch convert digital Comic Books into different formats.

 Requires: